spm/spm-docs/docs/development/ssh_authentication.md

 ```
 4. Copy this key and paste it in the field “**Key**” in your GitHub account.

-Finally, to clone the GitHub repository, create a new work repertory for SPM in your computer and move there in a terminal.
+Finally, to clone the GitHub repository, create a new work directory for SPM in your computer and move there in a terminal.
 Then type:

 ```bash
 git clone git@github.com:spm/spm.git
 ```

-You will have to ask the passphrase you created previously.
+You will have to enter the passphrase you created previously.
 And that’s all!

-Hope it would be useful!

-Johan Medrano and Nicole Labra